HammyHavoc/wordpresscom-stats-smiley-remover/readme.txt

 == Updates ==

-Updates to the plugin will be posted here, to [Christopher Ross](http://thisismyurl.com/downloads/wordpress-com-stats-smiley-remover/).
-[WordPress.com Stats Smiley Remover](http://thisismyurl.com/downloads/wordpress-com-stats-smiley-remover/) was developed and is maintained by [Christopher Ross](http://thisismyurl.com).
+Updates to the plugin will be posted here, to http://thisismyurl.com/.
+This plugin was developed and is maintained by Christopher Ross.

 == Frequently Asked Questions ==

 = Questions =

-There have been no questions, please feel free to ask questions in the [wordpress.org](http://wordpress.org/tags/wordpresscom-stats-smiley-remover) forums.
+There have been no questions, please feel free to ask questions in the http://wordpress.org/ forums.

 == Donations ==

-If you would like to donate to help support future development of this tool, please make a donation via [Christopher Ross](http://thisismyurl.com/downloads/wordpress-com-stats-smiley-remover/)
+If you would like to donate to help support future development of this tool, please make a donation via http://thisismyurl.com/downloads/

 == Change Log ==

+= 14.11 =

+* made code 4.0.1 ready
+* converted to OOP
+* used wp_enqueue_scripts() hook for compatibility

 = 4.1.0 =